riakhaitan/tp/docs/DeveloperGuide.md

 **Extensions**

     2a.
 Expense Expert detects errors in details of monthly budget.
         2a1.
-ExpenseExpert requests to check details of monthly budget parsed and enter command again.
+ExpenseExpert informed the user about the error detected.
         Use case ends.

 **Use case: UC08 Filter expense(s)**